TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

   ``group_{direction}_{number}``,
-  where ``{direction}`` is either ``right`` or ``left`` depending on whether the group is before or after the required parameters, and ``{number}`` is a monotonically increasing number (starting at 1) indicating how far away the group is from the required parameters.
+  where ``{direction}`` is either ``right`` or ``left`` depending on whether the group is before or after the required parameters, and ``{number}`` is a monotonically increasing number (starting at 1) indicating how far away the group is kutoka the required parameters.
 When the impl is called, this parameter will be set to zero if this group was unused, and set to non-zero if this group was used.
   (By used or unused, I mean whether or not the parameters received arguments